Rakene/Virtual_Cat/README.md

-# Virtual_Cat
+# Virtual Cat
-An interactive virtual cat chatbot named Lani that is powered by GPT-3
+An interactive virtual cat chatbot named Lani that is powered by GPT-3.